agcdtmr/automation/jenkins-intermediate.md

 The actual syntax and structure may vary depending on the pipeline configuration language or tool you're using (e.g., YAML for configuration files in tools like Jenkins, CircleCI, or GitHub Actions), but the fundamental concepts of an "agent," "stages," and "steps" are generally consistent across most pipeline systems.

+---

 ## Error fixing: 502 Bad Gateway nginx/1.18.0 (Ubuntu)

-Solution: I need to access my Microsoft Azure portal again, and restart the vm where I am running the jenkins server
+Solution: I need to access my Microsoft Azure portal again, and restart the vm where I am running the jenkins server.